nsvirk/twitter-app-download-followers/README.md

 # twitter-app-download-followers
-Twitter app to download followers information for custom twitter users
+Twitter app to download followers information for any twitter user into local database

 ### Requirements
 * Nodejs